andri3366/Python_Projects/Python_London_Bikes/README.md

    - Drag the 'Clusters' into the 'Color' shelf
 5. Drag the Season table into the 'Label' shelf
 ## Future Additions
-- Add a forecasting model to preduct future bike demand
+- Add a forecasting model to predict future bike demand
 - Apply clustering to identify groups of similar days or weather patterns